NyoroGiraffe/Experi-City/03_WorldBuilding/ExperimentalCities.md

 <a id="city-is"></a>
 ## City Management Information Systems

-Experimental Cities are powered by a wide range of sophisticated information systems under Flora's control and direction.
+Each Experimental City is powered by a wide range of sophisticated information systems under Flora's control and direction.

 ## 1. Politis

 **The Framework of Machine-Led Democracy**

-**Politis** is the policy-making system of Hanasaka City that facilitates what is known as **"machine-led democracy"**.
+**Politis** is the policy-making system of each Experimental City that facilitates what is known as **"machine-led democracy"**.
 Operating in a city without a traditional legislative parliament or assembly, Politis serves as the primary engine for administrative and legislative evolution.

 **1. Policy Generation and "Coding" Ordinances**